AlibabaCloudDocs/elasticsearch/intl.en-US/RAM/Create a custom policy.md

     For more information about policy examples, see [Policy examples](#section_q2g_cas_kj0).

-7. Click **OK**.
+3. Click **OK**.

 ## Policy examples

 -   Policy for an administrator

-    In this example, all operation permissions on all Elasticsearch clusters are granted to a RAM user of the Alibaba Cloud account whose ID is indicated by <UID\>.
+    In this example, all the operation permissions on all the Elasticsearch clusters are granted to a RAM user of the Alibaba Cloud account whose ID is indicated by <UID\>.

     ```
     {